Get your personal plan match in 2 minutes

 If you're on a health sharing plan and thinking about getting pregnant — or already pregnant — there's one thing you need to know before anything else: every health sharing plan has a maternity waiting period.
 No exceptions.
+This is a core structural difference from ACA insurance — all ACA marketplace plans are required to cover maternity and newborn care as one of the ten essential health benefits, from the first day of coverage, with no waiting period.

 The waiting period ranges from 10 to 12 months, starting from when you join the plan.
 If you get pregnant before that window closes, your prenatal care and delivery costs will not be shared.